 The EU Article 29 Working Party has also published guidance on:

-- conducting Data Protection Impact Assessments (at the time of writing in draft form)
+- conducting Data Protection Impact Assessments

 - automated individual decision-making and profiling